bobyaaa/Competitive-Programming/README.md

-# DMOJ-Solutions
+# Competitive Programming
-Don Mills Online Judge problem solutions.
-Trying to optimize readability and give full explanations where possible.
+Don Mills Online Judge and WCIPEG problem solutions.

-Try your best on the problem and if you're stuck, don't be afraid to look at the solution.
-Don't copy pasta please!
+Harder problems (typically 10 points and above) will have their own explainations to go along with it.